Wakayama City Guide & 2-Day Itinerary

 Kuroshio Market

 When first arriving at Wakayama Marina City our first stop was Kuroshio Market to grab some lunch and witness a tuna action.
-Though the tuna demonstration at Kuroshio Market is more low-key than that you might find at Tsukiji Market in Tokyo, it’s still a really cool experience to have when visiting Wakayama City.
+Though the tuna demonstration at Kuroshio Market is more low-key than that you might find at Tsukiji Market or Toyoso Market in Tokyo, it’s still a really cool experience to have when visiting Wakayama City.

 After we watched the tuna auction we decided to purchase some of the fresh tuna from one of the stands for lunch as well as a few other side items.
-There are a number of tables that you can sit at open to the public to grill or eat the items you purchased from Kuroshio Market.
+There are a number of tables that you can sit at that are open to the public to grill or eat the items you purchased from Kuroshio Market.

 After eating, we decided to do a little shopping, which we highly recommend because there are a number of food-related souvenirs or gifts available for purchase.

-Address: 1527 Kemi, Wakayama, 641-0014, Japan
+Location: 1527 Kemi, Wakayama, 641-0014, Japan // MAP

 Cost: Free